-You’re not being cruel, mean or abusive by making your dog do what it would do if it was in a pack of other dogs.
+You’re not cruel, mean, or abusive by making your dog do what it would do if it were in a pack of other dogs.
 So before you walk them, have them calm and make them wait.

-This lets them understand you are leading the way, don’t let them bolt out dragging you along.
-Same thing when you return.
-Have them sit or wait until you open the door and step inside and you invite them in.
+This lets them understand you are leading the way, don’t let them bolt out dragging you along—the same thing when you return.
+Have them sit or wait until you open the door and step inside, and you invite them in.

-Excitement has it’s place but not when you want your dog to behave in certain situations.
+Excitement has its place but not when you want your dog to behave in certain situations.

 My sister has an adorable Italian Greyhound and complained to me he would constantly pull on the leash like a sled dog and turned psychotic when he saw other dogs.
-So when I observed her preparing to take him for a walk, it was pretty clear to me why he was like that.
+So when I observed her preparing to take him for a walk, it was pretty clear why he was like that.

-She would excite him because she loves it when his little head and ears pop up when he hears the word “walk”.
+She would excite him because she loves it when his little head and ears pop up when he hears the word “walk.”
 So here’s her idea of preparing her dog for a walk:

-“WHOOOO WANTS TO GO FOR A……WALKK!!!”…
+“WHOOOO WANTS TO GO FOR A……WALKK!!!”

-Repetition is important as is enforcement.
-No use if only you send the message that running out the front door is not okay while the rest of the family laughs and posts videos of the dog doing it on Facebook.
+There is no use if only you send the message that running out the front door is not okay while the rest of the family laughs and posts videos of the dog doing it on Facebook.

 I hope this has been helpful!